wwoods/job_stream/README.md

 Note that -np to specify parallelism is not needed, as job\_stream implicitly multi-threads your application.
 If a checkpointFile is provided, then the file will be used if it exists.
-If it does not exist, it will be created and updated periodically to allow resume.
+If it does not exist, it will be created and updated periodically to allow resuming with a minimal loss of computation time.
 It is fairly simple to write a script that will execute the application until success:

     RESULT=1
     for i in `seq 1 100`; do